 - In a pan heat 2 tbsp olive oil and sauté spring onion/ shallot for 1 minute.
 Next add the sugar snap peas and stir-fry for 3-5 minutes, do not over cook the sugar snap peas.
 You want them to be bright green and crisp.
 Add salt and pepper and set aside.

 - Preheat oven to 425 F degrees.
 Toss the fennel, carrots and radish with 3 tbsp olive oil.
 Place the veggies in two baking sheets and spread them evenly, sprinkle with salt and pepper.
 Roast in the oven for 20-30 minutes until the veggies are nice and tender and slightly charred.
 Toss them around at the 15-minute mark to for even roasting.
+Add the roasted veggies to the sugar snap peas.
 Set aside.

 - To the cooked rice add all the veggies.
 Gently stir in the veggies so they are evenly distributed in the rice.